tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

   * well-known and widespread
   * has a lot of tools, libraries, code generators, UIs, etc.
 * [OpenRPC](https://open-rpc.org/)
-  * designed specifically for JSON Rpc
+  * designed specifically for JSON-RPC
   * barely known
   * has very few tools